Soft Tissue Sarcoma - Board Review Summary

 - RTOG 0630 is the modern conformal/IG-IMRT benchmark for low late toxicity.

-- Moderate hypofractionation such as 15 x 2.85 Gy appears more balanced than more aggressive 5-fx schedules.
+- Moderate hypofractionation such as 15 x 2.85 Gy appears more balanced than more aggressive 5-fraction schedules.

-- Three hypofx complications to remember: amputations, delayed wound healing, and delayed fracture/ORN.
+- Three hypofractionation complications to remember: amputations, delayed wound healing, and delayed fracture/ORN.

-- SU2C-SARC-032: positive DFS signal for pembrolizumab + pre-op RT in high-risk pleomorphic extremity STS, but with substantially more G3-4 toxicity.
+- SU2C-SARC-032: positive DFS signal for pembrolizumab + pre-op RT in high-risk extremity UPS / pleomorphic or dedifferentiated LPS, but with substantially more G3-4 toxicity.

 - STRASS: negative overall for retroperitoneal STS, with a possible selective benefit in liposarcoma.